prometheus/proposals/proposals/0065-issue-pr-label-system.md

 **Usage**: Issues and PRs typically have exactly one kind label to indicate the primary nature of the change.
 The kind label helps communicate the impact and urgency of the change.

+**Proposal**: Keep the labels and recommend to add them manually to issues after triage and to PRs as needed.

 #### Priority Labels

 Priority labels indicate the urgency and importance of an issue or PR: